jhudsl/tidyversecourse/docs/04-dataviz.md

 ![`annotate` helps add text to our plot](images/gslides/227.png)

 Note: we could have accomplished this by adding an additional `geom`: `geom_text`.
-However, this requires creating a new data frame, as explained [here](http://r4ds.had.co.nz/graphics-for-communication.html#annotations).
+However, this requires creating a new dataframe, as explained [here](http://r4ds.had.co.nz/graphics-for-communication.html#annotations).
 This can also be used to **label the points on your plot**.
 Keep this reference in mind in case you have to do that in the future.

 ### Vertical and Horizontal Lines